YaronWittenstein/read-it-or-throw-it/content/post/read-it-or-throw-it-214.md

 10. [Book Recommendation: Ultralearning][ultralearning]
 <br/>
 A great book about applying innovative learning techniques by Scott H Young.
 This book will give you undoubtedly some food for thought.
-I know it made me think and reflect about the way I learn things.
+I know it made me think and reflect on the way I learn things.
 Highly recommended book!

 <br/>